 How to serve...

-This halloumi salad id delightful by itself, however, you can’t go wrong with a good alcohol pairing!
+This halloumi and rockmelon salad is delightful by itself, however, you can’t go wrong with a good alcohol pairing!

 That’s the perfect summer day a delicious salad with a crisp glass of wine.
 If you’re not into alcohol pair this salad with a refreshing flavoured water or mocktail.

-If your thinking wine which I am always thinking my top pairings would be either a white or rose as this salad is light and refreshing keep it to the lighter stuff.
-Go to Choices:
+If your thinking wine, which I am always thinking, my top pairings would be either a white or rosé, as this salad is light and refreshing keep it to the lighter stuff.
+Go to Choices would be: